-*Program sites located outside New York City will receive a printable mileage certificate CD to augment their incentive plan.
-These incentives do not ship.
-Site Coordinators receive e-mail alerts when students reach those milestones if they wish to print and distribute them.
-Sites will also have the opportunity to purchase additional Mighty Milers branded incentives based on their current mileage levels.
-For a list of incentives, contact the Regional Coordinator, National, Ivette Ramirez, at email@example.com.
+*Program sites located outside New York City also have the opportunity to purchase additional Mighty Milers branded incentives based on their current mileage levels.
+For a list of incentives, contact the National Regional Coordinator, Ivette Ramirez, at email@example.com.

 The important thing is to make this meaningful for the kids.
 Ideas for giving out the incentives and recognizing your students’ accomplishments include the following:

 Incentives provide an opportunity to recognize incremental progress toward an ultimate goal.
 Make sure to stress your students' accomplishments and let your excitement show.